frontid/dockerizer/docs/docs/troubleshoot.md

 # I can't connect to the DB as I was doing it on my localhost
-Since the DB it's a independent container, the right way to connect to it is point to the remote container like this:
+Since the DB it's an independent container, the right way to connect to it is pointing to the remote container like this:

 ```
 'database' => '[DB_NAME]',